Moestafa El Kabir: Personal life

 Born on 5 October 1988 in Targuist, Morocco, in the province of Al Hoceima, El Kabir's family returned to Amsterdam after 20 days in Morocco, where they were on vacation at the time.
 Growing up with five brothers (including footballer Othman El Kabir) and one sister, El Kabir revealed that their family were poor and explained why he started playing football at a late age.
 His father worked as a Stonemasonry and a labour immigrant to help the family.
 In addition to speaking Dutch, he speaks Swedish, Italian and English.
 El Kabir has a daughter, Aaliyah.
-El Kabir is a Muslim, having grew up in a Muslim environment.
+El Kabir is a Muslim, having grown up in a Muslim environment.

 Although his parents were from Morocco and was born in the country, himself, El Kabir holds a Dutch passport, making him eligible to play for Morocco and Netherlands.
 But he stated that he feels more Moroccan than Dutch and was open to play for the national team.
 During his time at Sweden, El Kabir lives in Sölvesborg and Fridhem in Högadal.
 However, lack of recognition from Morocco led El Kabir to change his mind, saying he's open to play for Sweden instead.
 El Kabir stated in an interview that he wanted to be a football coach once his playing days are over.